Madonna fandom: Madonna's interaction

 Madonna has interacted with her community in many ways; including final decisions that were incorporated in her works.
-An example of the latter occurred with her album Celebration as her songs on the compilation were selected by Madonna and her fans.
+An example of the latter occurred with her album Celebration (2009) as her songs on the compilation were selected by Madonna and her fans.
 An invitation to her fans to be part of her video "Celebration" was made through her official website.

 Madonna has been also active on social media, interacting with fans and audience.
 In addition, her cut "Broken" from Celebration was given to Madonna's fanclub Icon's official members as a free 12" vinyl, as a part of their membership in late 2012.
 During the Rebel Heart Tour, the singer promoted fan artworks.
-Madonna: Tears of a Clown was given as a special concert to her Australian fans, due she dodged the country for way too long during her previous tours.
+Madonna: Tears of a Clown was given as a special concert to her Australian fans, because of her lack of performances during her previous tours.
 Tickets were free, but made available to only members of her official fan club, Icon, and were non-transferable.
 In 2017, she discussed the idea of intimate shows and being able to talk directly to the audience.
 Her all-theater 2019 tour Madame X Tour, explored this idea.

 In 2013, Madonna gave her fans the opportunity to ask her (almost) anything as part of a r/IAmA of Reddit.
 In 2015, Madonna chat with five selected fans on Grindr as part of the promotion of her album Rebel Heart.
 The same year, she had an interactive video chat with her fans as part of an AskAnythingChat for Romeo Saturday Night Online.
 In 2019, during the release of her album Madame X Madonna interacted again with her fans in the LiveXLive of iHeartRadio, and in the MTV interview "MTV Presents Madonna Live & Exclusive: 'Medellín' Video World Premiere".